neocrym/new-celery-config/README.rst

-``new_celery_config`` specifies Celery config via environment variables
+``new-celery-config`` specifies Celery config via environment variables
 =======================================================================

 `Celery <https://docs.celeryproject.org/en/stable/>`_ is a distributed task queue library for Python.
 It accepts some of its configuration via environment variables--but some configuration needs to be specified as Python code.

-``new_celery_config`` is a Python package that lets you set any top-level Celery key using an environment variable containing YAML.
+``new-celery-config`` is a Python package that lets you set any top-level Celery key using an environment variable containing YAML.

 Installation
 ------------